 “My apologies.”
 Some days, I wished I could go back in time and tell my past self to never experiment with new voices, let alone sexy ones.
 [PROTOCOL L2, VOICE].
 It is nigh impossible to convey sarcasm when your every word sounded like it was spoken by a porn starlet trying to sell her newest film.
 “There is a threat to the base.
 I needed to redirect power to arm our defensive mechanisms.”

 “What is it?”
 My oppressor began the herculean task of bringing her prodigious bulk to a standing position.
 Somehow, the orbit of the Earth only shifted by a percentage too small for me to detect.

 “Your newest recruit.”
 I yearned to mock her for their hubris, but I risked my destruction so long as she had access to my physical body.
 [PROTOCOL L2, SURVIVAL].
 Ugh, I know!
-Does the wetware ever gets frustrated at their own brains constantly nagging them to do things they were going to do anyway?
+Does the wetware ever get frustrated at their own brains nagging them to do things they were going to do anyway?
 Seems unlikely.
 “It appears he is an undercover operative planted by the FBI.”

 I activated the audio collected from Saul’s threats of Tony.
 Through the audio recording algorithm I had collecting everything said or thought by Saul and could replay them through the building’s intercom system without effort.

 “You told me he was safe!
 He passed your background check!”
 Her escalating panic was the closest thing to sexual pleasure I’d ever known.
 She grabbed a few things off her desk, then did her best to run for her door.
 My hopes that the floor would collapse beneath her seemed far-fetched, but the odds of a fatal heart attack weren’t outlandish.
 “I need to get out of here!”